 To support intuition, we rescale γ to match the human IQ scale.
 An RQ of 100 is the average across all US public firms engaged in R&D in the base year.
 The majority of firms (67%) have RQ's which fall between 85 and 115.

 amkANALYTICS, LLC has a mission to grow the world economy through widespread adoption of RQ metrics and R&D best practices.
-Professor Knott’s analysis suggests that economic stagnation over the past 40 years stems in part from a 65% decline in firms’ RQ scores.
+Professor Knott’s analysis suggests that economic stagnation over the past 40 years stems in part from a 65% decline in companies' RQs.
 Our hope is that through the R&D manager tools, firms can restore their prior RQs, and advanced economies can begin to enjoy the growth rates from the mid 20th century.
-We believe that R&D is the sleeping giant in our global economy.

-Founder and Chief Scientist, Dr. Anne Marie Knott, is Professor of Strategy at the Olin School of Business, Washington University, where her principle area of expertise is innovation, both through entrepreneurship and large scale R&D. She has published books and numerous articles on innovation and entrepreneurship, and has received two National Science Foundation grants for her RQ work.
+Dr. Anne Marie Knott is Professor of Strategy at the Olin School of Business, Washington University, where her principle area of expertise is innovation, both through entrepreneurship and large scale R&D. She has published books and numerous articles on innovation and entrepreneurship, and has received two National Science Foundation grants for her RQ work.

 Professor Knott pioneered the RQ measure as part of a twenty-year academic career (the first half as an Assistant Professor of Entrepreneurship at Wharton, the second half as Professor of Strategy at Washington University in St. Louis) doing research and consulting on innovation.
 But RQ is not merely an academic exercise for her.
 She experienced declining innovativeness first hand during a prior career managing missile guidance projects at Hughes Aircraft Company.
 “I could see within Hughes that government policies and the company’s responses were forcing decisions that would permanently degrade R&D capability.
 Moreover, I suspected this was true not only for Hughes, but for all firms in the Defense sector, and possibly other sectors as well.
 The challenge at the time was I couldn’t convey the need for alarm, because there was no good measure of R&D capability”.